 Valentine's day was the big day, so I set off early for a day of Shilpa-herding.
 Korin, Brian, Sam, and Charli had driven up from SF the previous evening (read about their disastrous road trip here) and collapsed in their room before I could even see them.
 But they left Charli with Mom and Dad (who were also up for the wedding) so I was able to play with her a little before I left.

 Shilpa-herding is actually not so bad.
 It is substantially better than herding cats or toddlers, but maybe that's because there were 2 of us (bridesmaids, Sandy and I) and one of Shilpa.
 We ran some errands for her in the morning, then shuttled her from hair, to make-up, to venue.
 We bought her lunch in the interim, and made sure she got some fried potato products.
 Once we got to the wedding venue, we tried to keep her from completely freaking out, and were mostly successful.
 It seemed like all the guests were there early, and the room that we were changing in was in a really high traffic area, and the door kept opening and closing and opening and closing.
-We ended up posting Dan (the bridesdude) at the door as a bouncer so we could finally change in peace.
-When it was time for the ceremony to start, we all realized that we had no idea what the heck we were supposed to do, or how we were supposed to go into the room or anything.
-I guess that this is sort of what Indian weddings are like though.
-We just ended up walking in before Shilpa, sitting in some chairs that looked like they might be reserved for us, and then throwing flower petals at Shilpa and Ben when Mandar made "the signal" at us.

 It was a wonderful wedding, though.
 The swami was silly, and everyone was radiantly happy.
 The idea was to have an Indian ceremony with American highlights, and an American reception with Indian highlights.
 So the ceremony had all sorts of neat stuff that I'd never seen at a wedding before.
 There was fire, and Shilpa stuck her toes in some rice, and then she got some red powder in dabbed in the part of her hair.
 It was really neat.
 Afterwards things got a little more familiar: tons of great food and booze, toasts, cake, garter and bouquet tosses, and dancing.
 It was really everything a wedding should be.
 The celebration of a union between 2 people who love each other, shared by people who love and admire them and wish them the very best.
 I'm so glad that I got to be a part of it.
 And I got to dance to that song at the end of Slumdog Millionaire, which is an awesome song, and I wish I owned it.